The subject of keyword optimisation, the ideal amount and how much is too much is a highly debated topic

 Most of the search engines, Google in particular are well aware of and are able to detect the above mentioned keyword stuffing problems.
 If they do decide that your site is guilty of any of these, you can expect a dramatic and sudden drop in rankings, or worse, a removal altogether from their index.

 If you fear that you may be guilty of keyword stuffing, or have already been penalised for it, don’t worry.
 All is not lost.
-Start correcting the issues and you’ll be back up and running in no time.
-Your ranking will probably improve afterwards.
+Start correcting the keyword optimisation issues and you’ll be back up and running in no time.
+Your ranking will most likely improve afterwards.
 One thing to remember, if the keyword isn’t appearing naturally while writing, you probably have the wrong one.
 Review your keyword research and find one better suited.